SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 <a id="collaboration"></a>

-# Collaboration, Sharing and Publication
+# Visibility, Collaboration, Sharing and Publication

 By default, expositions are __private__: only visible to your account.
 These are the three options to make something visible to others: